Church Family News - July 2025

 Paula

-A just and lasting peace in Ukraine
+A just and lasting peace in Ukraine tand an end to the killing wherever there is conflict all around the world

 For our villages especially our schools, pre schools, nurseries and care homes